srobo/docs/competition-simulator.md

 ### Updates

-Occasionally, we may release an update to the simulator.
+Occasionally, we may release an update to the simulation.
 To update, you will need to copy your code our of of the `competition-simulator-master` directory, delete the directory, and re-download it using the above link.
 Then you can replace the new `controllers/sr_controller/sr_controller.py` with your existing code.

 ## Programming Interface

 **WIP**

-Unless otherwise stated, the simulator’s API is the same as the real SR API described in the docs.
+Unless otherwise stated, the simulator’s API is the same as the real SR API described in the [docs]({{ site.baseurl }}/docs/programming/).

 ### Motors